Server Groups

 - Root - The user will be added to the SUDOers file and given SUDO root access

-!!! note To add or edit the available User Groups see Add & Edit User Groups below.
-5. Click "Save" to save all of your changes.
+Click "Save" to save all of your changes.
 The changes will be synchronised to all the servers within this Server Group.

-Add & Edit User Groups
+Add & Edit Linux Groups

 - Click "Server Management" on the menu and then "Server Groups"